dumians/llm-stack-overview/README.md

   that can be processed by the LLM AI models.
 Tokens can be words, characters, subwords, or symbols, depending on the type and the size of the model.
 The number of tokens each model uses varies among different LLMs and is referred to as vocabulary size.
-* [Vector Database](https://en.wikipedia.org/wiki/Vector_database) is a type of specialized database designed to handle vector embeddings.
-These embeddings are a form of data representation that conveys crucial semantic information.
-Vector databases store data as high-dimensional vectors, representing features or attributes in a mathematical form.
-  These vectors are typically created through embedding functions in LLMs.
 * [Prompt Engineering](https://en.wikipedia.org/wiki/Prompt_engineering) is a trial-and-error
   process in which LLM input prompt is created and improved with a goal of invoking the desired LLM behaviour.
 Researchers use prompt engineering to improve the capacity of LLMs ona wide